PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Catfish Special Recipe

-After catching over 200 catfish with this recipe, I can confirm it outperforms commercial stink baits.
+After catching over 200 catfish with this recipe, I can confirm it outperforms commercial stink baits in most situations.
+The combination of molasses and anise creates a scent trail that draws catfish from surprising distances.

 • 1 cup flour